andis-spr/neovim-win-shell/README.md

 It's advised NOT changing `.bat`, `.cmd`, `.vb` and `.vbs` file extension default program associations as it will override Windows file opener default actions for these files, breaking various third-party scripts.

-Then run the `nvim-qt-win-shell-ADD.bat` script as administrator to
+Then run the `nvim-qt-win-shell-ADD.bat` script as an administrator to
 - register Neovim Qt `ProgID`
 - register Neovim Qt file associations
 - add the `Edit with Neovim` file and directory right-click context menu item